Illinois Compiled Statutes

 units of local government has not established a crime laboratory DUI fund, then

-the analysis assessment shall be forwarded to the State Treasurer for deposit into
+the analysis assessment shall be remitted to the State Treasurer for deposit into

 the State Crime Laboratory Fund.